lonesoft/BashProject/README.md

 # BashProject
-Runs local environment for a project
+Manage local environment for a project